VinePPO: Refining Credit Assignment in RL Training of LLMs: Background

 In practice, the advantage $A(s_t, a_t)$ is not known beforehand and is typically estimated by first using a value network $\hat{V}_\phi$ to approximate the \emph{true value function} $V(s_t)$, then substituting the learned values into \Cref{eq:advantage} or alternative methods like GAE \citep{Schulman2018:GAE}.
 The value network is parameterized by $\phi$ and trained alongside the policy network $\pi_\theta$.
 The training objective for the value network minimizes the mean squared error between the predicted value and the empirical return:

 where $G_t = \sum_{t^\prime=t}^{T-1} r_{t^\prime}$ is the empirical return from state $s_t$.
-PPO uses the same objective for $\hat{V}_\phi$ but enhances stability by applying clipping during training (see \Cref{sec:appendix:ppo_valnet_objective} for details).
+PPO uses the same objective for $\hat{V}_\phi$ but applies clipping for training stability (see \Cref{sec:appendix:ppo_valnet_objective} for details).
 In RL-tuning of LLMs, the value network is often initialized using the initial SFT policy $\pi_\mathrm{ref}$ (or the reward model when available), with the language modeling head swapped out for a scalar head to predict values \citep{Zheng2023:SecretsOfRLHF}.
 This setup leverages the prior knowledge of the pretrained model.